jshumphrey/full_course_yellow/README.md

 Alert servers do need a few permissions for the bot to function properly, since in Alert servers, the bot is actually "doing things."

-The bot will need to have the following permissions:
+The bot will need to have the permissions listed below.
+If the channel where it'll be posting alerts isn't visible to all users, it'll need the View Channels permission in that specific channel as well.

 - **Read Messages / View Channels**: Required so that the bot can access the channel it'll be sending alerts in.
 - **Send Messages**: Required so that the bot can actually send its alert messages.
 - **Mention Everyone**: Required so that the bot can ping the "all notifications" role, plus the roles that correspond to various servers, if it finds that an alert's user is present in those servers.
-- **Attach Files**: Required so that the bot can post images submitted by users of the slash command as evidence for an alert.
+- **Attach Files**: Required so that the bot can post images submitted via the slash command as "evidence" for an alert.

 If you're concerned about granting these permissions globally, you can choose to instead just grant the permissions for the bot's role only in the channel where the bot will post new alerts, and the bot will still work correctly.